chodgesfigma/sds-mono/README.md

 ## Steps to test!

 After building the project, navigate to `example-apps`, and choose any app you'd like.
-Ensure that you've `npm i`'d, and then run `npm run start` or `npm run dev` depending on the project.
+Ensure that you've `npm i`'d, and then run `npm run dev`.
 Feel free to inspect package.json to check on the exact script to run.